 Edge Split Modifier¶

-The Edge Split Modifier splits edges within a mesh.
-The edges to split can be determined from the edge angle (i.e. angle between faces forming this edge), and/or edges marked as sharp.
+The edges to split can be determined from the edge angle (i.e. angle between faces forming that edge), and/or edges marked as sharp.

 Splitting an edge affects vertex normal generation at that edge, making the edge appear sharp.
 Hence, this modifier can be used to achieve the same effect as Auto Smooth, making edges appear sharp when their angle is above a certain threshold.
 It can also be used for manual control of the smoothing process, where the user defines which edges should appear smooth or sharp (see Mesh Smoothing for other ways to do this).
 If desired, both modes can be active at once.